Fr33maan/redux-crud-async/README.md

 - find a way to test FormData in createModel
 - update & delete for model & models
 - make this module more "database style" with holding of previous records
-- normalize ES5 vs ES6 imports
+- normalize ES5 vs ES6 imports -> can't because of rewire
 - add single actions (signup, signin)
 - make api expectations editables
+- remove arrow functions in tests
+- make a module from utils/xhr

+## Change Log
+####0.4.0
+- add socket.io support through the window.io variable
+- more tests
+- rewrite of the utils/xhr/* module
+- doc changes